 Mr. P. M. Shah, Independent Director resigned w.e.f.
 29.04.2019 due to ageing process and health issues.
 The Company has received confirmation to the effect that his resignation is not for any material reasons.
-Mr. Jaydeep Verma was appointed as an additional director in the category of Independent Director w.e.f.
-28.05.2019.
+Mr. Jaideep Verma was appointed as an additional director in the category of Independent Director w.e.f.
+28.05.2019 and he was appointed as an Independent Director in previous Annual General Meeting held on 13th August, 2019 for period of five years.